 GSU students will participate in three speech-language pathology practica.
 Students will complete one speech-language pathology practicum per semester.
-Students will be afforded opportunities either prior to or during their practicum sequence to participate in direct clinical services, prevention activities in both speech-language and hearing as part of departmental requirements.
+Students will also be afforded pre-practicum opportunities prior to the commencement of the practicum sequence.
+Pre-practicum experiences can be obtained during an academic semester through CDIS 8250 Foundations of Clinical Practice course, elected internships, community-based prevention activities, or other clinical experiences embedded in a course (such as during task specific learning).

 Through the course of clinical experiences, students work toward fulfilling the clinical hours, knowledge, and skills required by the Illinois State Board of Education (ISBE) as well as by the American Speech-Language-Hearing Association (ASHA).
 CDIS's practicum requirements meet or exceed standards established by both.